What Are ACH Payments and How Do ACH Transactions Work?

 After a certain time of day, a transfer won’t be processed until the next day (or Monday, if it’s before a weekend).

-It’s likely your bank doesn’t allow ACH transfers to and from international bank accounts.
+Your bank likely doesn’t allow ACH transfers to and from international accounts.

 How to accept ACH payments at your small business

 Small businesses aren’t set up by NACHA to be the ODFI or the RDFI in an ACH transaction.
-But you can use a bank or payments processor that is set up to run ACH payments.
+But you can use a bank or payment processor set up to run ACH payments.

 Square ACH deposits are available as soon as the next business day.
-If your close of day is set to 5 p.m.
-PT (the default) or earlier, your funds will arrive in your bank account by the next business day.
-If your close of day is set after 5 p.m.
+If your close of day is at 5 p.m.
+PT (the default) or earlier, your funds will arrive in your bank account the next business day.
+If your close of day is after 5 p.m.
 PT, your funds will arrive in your bank account within two business days.
 Learn more about tracking your deposits.

 Want to get paid faster?
-Try Instant Transfer
+Try Instant ransfers.

-If next-business-day deposits aren’t quick enough for you, Square offers another option: Instant Transfer.
-Instant Transfers allows you to move money to your bank account right away.
-You can instantly send up to $10,000* per transfer, 24 hours a day, 7 days a week, for a fee of 1.75% of the transfer amount.
+If next-business-day deposits aren’t quick enough for you, Square offers another option: instant transfers.
+Instant transfers allow you to move money to your bank account right away.
+You can instantly send up to $10,0002. per transfer, 24 hours a day, 7 days a week, for a fee of 1.75% of the transfer amount.
+2

 Square